Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

      - Update their personal details
      - Check their Product Order history
      - Subscribers can access to their weekly Nutritional Plan detail
-  - Anonimus don't have access to this page.
+  - Anonymous don't have access to this page.

 - Product Management - this page is designed only for superusers.
 It allows them to add products.